England: The Cotswolds

 Then we continue on to Oxford.
 We take a break from our bikes in the afternoon as we embark on a walking tour of the "city of dreaming spires," where the oldest university in the English-speaking world still thrives.
 We return again to Burford to spend the night.
 31 miles +543'/-756'.

-Of course, we will make the pilgrimage to Stonehenge, the most famous monolith circle in all of Europe, where a collection of 25-ton stones have stood upright for 4,500 years, a testament to Neolithic ingenuity and genius.
+After the bike ride, we will make the pilgrimage to Stonehenge, the most famous monolith circle in all of Europe, where a collection of 25-ton stones have stood upright for 4,500 years, a testament to Neolithic ingenuity and genius.
 We'll finish the day with a shuttle to Bath.
-31 miles +973'/-684'.
+15 miles ±350'.